Skip to main content

 Pricing and ROI Breakdown

-Legacy platforms penalize aggressive growth.
-Every new technician results in punishing per-seat licensing fees.
-DispatchNode fundamentally shifts this paradigm with predictable, flat-rate AI scalability.
+Legacy platforms penalize ambitious growth.
+Every new tech results in costly per-seat licensing fees.
+DispatchNode changes this with predictable, flat-rate AI scalability.

 Return on investment is realized within the first 72 hours of deployment.
 Because DispatchNode captures emergency leads that would have otherwise dropped to voicemail and been claimed by a competitor, the system funds itself immediately.
 Detailed analytic dashboards provide transparent reporting on exactly how many high-ticket jobs were secured autonomously while the business owner was asleep.